Greece sinks deeper into depression in third quarter

 Portugal's economy shrank 3.4 percent year on year, National Statistics Institute INE said on Wednesday, accelerating from the previous quarter's revised 3.2 percent drop.

-Millions of workers joined strikes across southern Europe on Wednesday to protest against austerity measures that labor unions say have brought misery and deepened the region's economic crisis.
+Millions of workers joined strikes across southern Europe on Wednesday to protest against austerity measures that labour unions say have brought misery and deepened the region's economic crisis.

 Greece's prolonged slide has undermined its ability to hit targets laid out in its bailout programme by undercutting budget revenues and feeding popular anger over belt-tightening.